-The Water and Energy Education Program at Sonoma Water uses a comprehensive approach to help students and educators learn about the vital role of water and energy in our communities.
-Our programs are FREE and aligned with the Next Generation Science Standards.
-We teach inquiry-based, exploratory science.
+The Water and Energy Education Program at Sonoma Water helps students and educators learn about the vital role of water and energy in our communities.
+Our programs are free, hands-on, and aligned with the Next Generation Science Standards.
+Our goal is for students to become environmental stewards and informed citizens who examine the world through an inquisitive, scientific lens.
 We provide classroom visits, field trips, contests, grants, teacher workshops, and school supplies.

 For general questions, please email us at WaterEd@scwa.ca.gov

 Public Service.
 We strive to increase awareness of the role public utilities have in creating and maintaining systems that provide essential services like water and electricity, while protecting and conserving natural resources for the public good and future generations.